mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="TextNode.DepthInCentimeters" .number} *DepthInCentimeters*
 : How far, in centimeters, the TextNode extends along the z-axis.
 Values less than zero will be treated as zero.

+{:id="TextNode.EnablePhysics" .boolean} *EnablePhysics*
+: If the property is set to true, physics apply

 {:id="TextNode.FillColor" .color} *FillColor*
 : The color of the node.
 If the Texture is set, the color is not shown.